devbanana/devbanana.github.io/_posts/2021-09-05-please-dont-ignore-accessibility.md

 tags: aria
 ---

-I've been using a service called [IEX Cloud](https://iexcloud.io) for going on two years now.
-It's an API that allows me to fetch stock information programmatically.
+There's an API that I use that allows me to fetch stock information programmatically.

 I just got an email the other day that they failed to charge my card.
 I realized I had recently changed my credit card and forgot to update it, so I went to log in to update my payment information.

 Now as I mentioned [on the about page][about], I'm visually impaired and so use a screen reader.
 Specifically I use VoiceOver on the Mac.

-And when I logged in to the IEX console, it was totally unusable.
+And when I logged in to the account area, it was totally unusable.

 This was on Safari, and so luckily I was able to get it to work on Chrome.
 It was still mostly inaccessible, but I was able to work around the issue.

 Unfortunately, accessibility is something most businesses rarely think about.
 I just had to notify another application I use of accessibility issues they had.
 It's just not something developers test very often.

 Now the thing is, this issue has quite an easy fix.
 But the question is, will I be able to convince them that the issue is worth fixing?

+**Update**: Yes, I was.
+They fixed it immediately, to their credit.
+Thanks!

 It's such a simple issue, it's worth discussing it in this post, because it really demonstrates how easily a page can be made inaccessible.